samuelvanderwaal/metaboss/docs-src/src/snapshot.md

 ]
 ```

-### Snapshot Mints
+### Snapshot Mints-GPA
+(Legacy: not recommended for use.)

-Snapshot all mint accounts for a given verified candy machine id/first creator or update authority
+Snapshot all mint accounts using the legacy getProgramAccounts method, for a given verified candy machine id/first creator or update authority

 #### Usage